-The energy consumption is identical between the two approaches, since the sectoral approach is also based on total energy consumption according to the national energy statistics (OS 2020a), which is split into the different sectors.
+The energy consumption is identical between the two approaches, since the sectoral approach is also based on total energy consumption according to the national energy statistics (OS 2022a), which is split into the different sectors.

-In addition, small differences in CO_2 emissions are due to the fact that a small fraction of the gas consumed is not burnt but lost in the distribution network.
+In addition, small differences in CO2 emissions are due to the fact that a small fraction of the gas consumed is not burnt but lost in the distribution network.
 The reference approach does not account for these losses and assumes complete burning of the natural gas, therefore leading to higher total emissions.
-Consequently, the results of the reference approach, are larger compared to the sectoral approach results.
+Consequently, the emissions according to the reference approach, are higher as compared to the sectoral approach results.